BareMetalEngine/onion/README.md

+# What is this?
-# Onion Build tool
+This repository contains scripts for Onion Build Tools

-High-level build tool for Onion projects, mostly used in BareMetalEngine
+Main (and only so far) script is the onion.py responsible for fetching and installing a proper binary for the Onion Build Tool.